vermilion00/libhmk/README.md

 6. Build the firmware using PlatformIO.

-7. Flash the firmware to your keyboard through PlatformIO, the bootloader of your keyboard, or any other method.
+7. Flash the firmware to your keyboard through PlatformIO upload, the bootloader of your keyboard, or any other method.

 8. Configure the keyboard using [hmkconf](https://github.com/peppapighs/hmkconf).

+## Development

+The development branch is `dev`, which contains the latest features and bug fixes.
+The corresponding `dev` branch of [hmkconf](https://github.com/peppapighs/hmkconf/tree/dev) deployed at [https://hmkdev.prasertsuk.com](https://hmkdev.prasertsuk.com) is required to configure the `dev` branch of the firmware.
+To contribute, please create a pull request against the `dev` branch.

 ## Debugging